vaishnavi28-s/tenderbot/README.md

 TenderBot is a multi-language (Python/TypeScript) AI pipeline that automates the discovery, verification, and enrichment of German public procurement tenders (service.bund.de).
 It's a public-data rebuild of a LangGraph tender-intelligence agent originally built for Bertelsmann, reconstructed on public data to work around the original's confidentiality constraints.
-It uses a **Hybrid RAG** approach combining **Semantic Vector Search** with **Text2SQL**.
+It uses a **Hybrid RAG** approach combining **Semantic Vector Search**.

 ---
 ## How it Works